runpod/docs/docs/runpodctl/install-runpodctl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-runpodctl is an [open-source command-line interface (CLI)](https://github.com/runpod/runpodctl).
-You can use runpodctl to work with Pods and RunPod projects.
+**RunPod CLI** is an [open-source](https://github.com/runpod/runpodctl) command-line interface (CLI) for managing Pods and RunPod projects.

-When you create a Pod, it comes with runpodctl installed and configured with a Pod-scoped API key.
-You can also run runpodctl locally.
+When you create a Pod, it comes with `runpodctl` installed and configured with a Pod-scoped API key.
+You can also run `runpodctl` locally.

-To install runpodctl on your local machine, run the appropriate command for your operating system.
+To install `runpodctl` on your local machine, run one of the following commands based on your operating system:

 <Tabs>
   <TabItem value="mac" label="macOS">